 - delivered by a presenter with recognized scholarly competence in the topic.

 Selection of the recipient is the responsibility of ASHA, through the Lecture Selection Committee of SIG 12.
-This 3-member committee is comprised of a Lecture Coordinator selected by the SIG 12 Coordinating Committee (who may or may not be a member of the current Coordinating Committee), a member of the SIG 12 Coordinating Committee, and an ASHA member-at-large who represents the interests of the AAC Institute.
+This 5-member committee comprises the SIG 12 Professional Development Manager, two members of the SIG 12 Coordinating Committee, a member of the Professional Development Committee, and an ASHA member-at-large who represents the interests of the AAC Institute.

 The recipient receives a stipend of $3,500, made available by generous contributions from Prentke Romich Company and Semantic Compaction Systems.
 The stipend is intended to be applied toward travel and hotel expenses associated with the recipient's attendance at the annual ASHA Convention.